 Children served by the Mississippi Department of Child Protection Services (MDCPS),

-Children served by the Healthy Families Mississippi (HFM) home-visitation program,

 Parents with a disability who are receiving Supplemental Security Income (SSI), and

 Children with special needs.
-If there are other children in the family who are receiving child care services, the monthly co-payment fee shall be $10 or the child'sprorated share of the family’s co-payment fee, whichever is less.
+Please note: If there are other children in the family who are receiving child care services, the monthly co-payment fee shall be $10 or the child's prorated share of the family’s co-payment fee, whichever is less.

-For all other parents, co-payment fees are calculated in CCPS based on family size andincome by applying the CCDF Child Care Monthly Co-Payment Fee Scale for Parents.
+For all other parents, co-payment fees are calculated in CCPS based on family size and income by applying the CCDF Child Care Monthly Co-Payment Fee Scale for Parents.

 Source: 45 CFR 98.45(k); Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4

-Revised: May 2023
+Revised: August 2025